essex-lab/grand-lig/README.md

 # gcmc-openmm

+NOTE: This README is seriously out of date, so don't read it at the moment.
+It's on my to-do list to update this.

 ## Introduction

 This private repository stores my attempts to run GCMC sampling of water molecules in the OpenMM simulation engine.